Garden Route Road Trip itinerary

 Day 1: Port Elizabeth

 We kicked off our Garden Route tour by flying into Port Elizabeth from Jo’burg after our 6 day Kruger Park Safari.
 After an early morning flight to Port Elizabeth (around 1.5 hours flying time), we arrived to the small airport and picked up our rental car.
+Before booking your South African flights, check out this post on the best trips for flying to and in South Africa.

 Pro tip: you can pick up and drop off your rental car to different locations in South Africa for a small fee.
 Just make sure you fill this in when you rent your car online.